 Washington, DC 20013

-You can pay your ticket in person at the Adjudication Services Office, at the link below:
+You can pay your ticket in person at the Adjudication Services Office:

 Bring your ticket with you, and go directly to the Information Desk.